RedisLabsModules/redisml/README.md

 #### Example of use

-The following example shows how to set two matrices, `a` and `b`, and then multiply them storing the result in the matrix `ab`.
+The following example shows how to set two matrices, `a` and `b`, multiply them, and store the result in the matrix `ab`.
 Lastly, the contents of `ab` are fetched.

 ```
 redis> ML.MATRIX.SET a 2 3 1 2 5 3 4 6